Joint Direction-of-Arrival and Time-of-Arrival Estimation with Ultra-wideband Elliptical Arrays: Introduction

 Alternatively, \emph{frequency-independent} beamformers (FIB) \cite{fib1, fib2} were formulated to reduce the number of required filters in a fixed bandwidth, and thus the computational demands.
 Originally, FIB focused on the use of linear arrays.
 Then, FIB-based algorithms were smartly combined with the omnidirectional characteristics that uniform circular arrays offer to develop efficient methods for DoA and ToA estimation \cite{phase_mode2002}.
 The outcomes of this original work were promising, as the spatial response of the filter was equalized with a remarkably reduced number of weight coefficients.
 Nonetheless, some important aspects of the method were later clarified in \cite{phase_mode2008}.
 Subsequently, \cite{phase_mode2002} was rapidly extended in different ways.
 For instance, in \cite{phase_mode2007}, it was demonstrated that the bandwidth of FIB circular arrays can be broadened and the precision on the DoA estimation improved by employing multiple concentric arrays instead of a single one.
 In \cite{Zhang_2017, Fan_2019}, multipath components and spherical 3-D propagation were also considered.
 Moreover, the approach was directly applied to the millimeter-wave frequency range.

 In this document, we propose a generalization of the method successfully developed in \cite{phase_mode2002, phase_mode2007, phase_mode2008, Zhang_2017, Fan_2019} for the joint estimation of the direction-of-arrival and time-of-arrival in multipath environments.
 Those previous works were based on the use of wideband circular arrays.
-Here, we demonstrate that \emph{wideband elliptical arrays} can extent the capabilities of the joint estimation in many forms: \begin{enumerate}[label=(\roman*)] \item Circular and linear geometries are subcases contained by more general elliptical shapes.
-Thus, we present one of the few methods reported in the literature that is able to deal with linear, circular and elliptical arrays in a single stroke.
+Here, we demonstrate that \emph{wideband elliptical arrays} can extent the capabilities of the joint estimation in many forms: \begin{enumerate}[label=(\roman*)] \item Circular geometries are subcases contained by more general elliptical shapes.
+Thus, we present one of the few methods reported in the literature that is able to deal with circular and elliptical arrays in a single stroke.
+Moreover, linear arrays can be approximated and analyzed as highly-flattened elliptical arrays.

 \item Elliptical arrays present new degrees of freedom compared to circular arrays.
 Particularly, the ellipse radius is not fixed, which provides many configurations for several arrangements based on different eccentricities and rotation angles.